 RMDs are not subject to the 3.8% Medicare surtax created to help pay for the Affordable Care Act.
-RMDs can, however, put you over the income limits of $250,000 for couples filing jointly ($200,000 for singles), which would make any investment income you do have subject to the additional 3.8% tax.
+RMDs can put you over the income limits of $250,000 for couples filing jointly ($200,000 for singles), which would make any investment income you have subject to the additional 3.8% tax.
 A QCD may be the only option you have to get under the income limits

 3. Prevent higher Medicare premiums

 You may not know this, but all retirees do not pay the same amount for Medicare premiums.
 It is income dependent.
-If your income is more than $85,000 (individual) or $170,000 (married), you will be assessed Medicare Part B and Part D surcharges.
+If your income is more than $97,000 (individual) or $194,000 (married), you will be assessed Medicare Part B and Part D surcharges.
 The level of the surcharge depends on your income.
-Here is a chart for the details (scroll down a bit when you get there).
+Here is a chart for the details (scroll down when you get there).

 That is no small chunk of change, month after month, year after year, of paying surcharges.
-A QCD could be a financial lifesaver if you were able to eliminate higher Medicare premiums.
+A QCD could be a financial lifesaver if you could eliminate higher Medicare premiums.
 I don’t have enough fingers to add up the potential savings.

 4. Get the tax benefit back

-Without the QCD, the only way to receive a tax benefit is to take a deduction, and that only works if you’re able to itemize.
+Without the QCD, the only way to receive a tax benefit for charitable contributions is to take a deduction, which only works if you can itemize.
 The Tax Cut and Jobs Act of 2018 made itemizing your taxes much less likely.
-So if you lack the ability to itemize the QCD can get the tax benefit back.
+So if you cannot itemize, the QCD can get the tax benefit back.